ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 Binary features - features that can take on only two values - "count" toward either category.

 (If you decide to use the features I used above, they do "count" as part of the four.
 For example, you could use age, education, and two additional ordinal-encoded features, and race and three other one-hot-encoded features.)

+You will also be required to justify your decision, specifically with respect to the "missing values" aspect.
+Make sure you are including some informative features from *each* of the survey versions.
+After feature encoding, you should compute the number of non-missing values per row, and report some summary statistics about this value.

 :::